cChiiper/UNIL_SGG_DrugTarget/README.md

 Hey there, early bird!

-You’ve landed here a bit early — some of the scripts are still being polished and others will be added soon.
+You’ve landed here early — some of the scripts are still being polished and others will be added soon.
 If you’d like more details before the publication is out, feel free to contact me.
 This page will be updated over the coming weeks.

-🗓️ Last updated: October 9, 2025
+🗓️ Last updated: October 10, 2025

 # UNIL_SGG_DrugTarget
 Code accompanying the manuscript "Integration of genetic evidence to identify approved drug targets".